Alipurduar district

 Alipurduar district (/bn/), is one of the 23 districts of the state of West Bengal in India.
 The district is the part of Jalpaiguri Division.
 Alipurduar city is the headquarters of the district.
-It was made a district by bifurcating Jalpaiguri district in 2014.
+It was made a district by bifurcating Jalpaiguri district on June 25, 2014.
 This is the easternmost district of West Bengal.
 It is situated in the Western Dooars natural region, in the foothills of the Bengal Himalayas.

+Etymology

+Alipurduar's name originates from Colonel Hedayat Ali Khan, a British officer who fought in the 1865 Bhutan War and was stationed there, combined with "Duar" (or Door), representing its role as a gateway to the Dooars region of the Himalayas.